GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 ## Challenges and Solutions

 **Biggest challenge faced:**
-_Describe the most difficult part of the project - was it choosing the right data structures, implementing search functionality, handling edge cases, designing the user interface, or understanding a specific algorithm?_

-**Your Answer:**

 The biggest challenge was implementing **sequential ID renumbering** while maintaining data consistency across multiple collections.
 When a course or task is deleted, all subsequent items must be renumbered (e.g., deleting C3 means C4→C3, C5→C4), but tasks also reference course IDs.
 This required:
 1. Tracking insertion order in a List to know which items to renumber